rssys/pronghorn-artifact/README.md

 # Pronghorn Artifact Evaluation

-Pronghorn is a snapshot orchestrator for serverless platforms, which accelerates the average execution latency of deployed functions.
+Pronghorn is a snapshot orchestrator for serverless platforms.
+Its primary goal is to accelerate the execution of serverless functions.

 ## Getting Started